Jugovićevo: Education

 For a short time, a private economic school ("Elitna privatna ekonomska škola" was located at Jugovićevo.
-Currently there are plans for building an elementary school and kindergarten in the neighborhood.
+Currently there are plans for building a kindergarten in the neighborhood, with an elementary school under construction.

 Recreation

 Currently, Jugovićevo has no recreational areas (apart from "Starli" amusement park) for its residence, with only a few small public green spaces between the large residential blocks.

 A sports center is planned in the neighborhood, with a sports hall and athletic track with spectator area.
 Plans for the design of the center were made public in 2021.
 Construction was to start in Spring of 2022, However, due to the rise of prices for construction material, there are currently no funds and eagerness from the city government to construct such an area.
 Construction of the center is currently on hold.